What is Cavernous Sinus Thrombosis?

 Antibiotics

-Antibiotics are the cornerstone of treatment for CST, particularly when the condition is caused by a bacterial infection.
+Antibiotics are the cornerstone of treatment for CST, particularly when a bacterial infection is the underlying cause of the condition.
 Broad-spectrum antibiotics are often administered initially until the specific causative agent is identified, at which point more targeted antibiotics may be used.

 Anticoagulants